What is stuttering?

 School aged Children:

 As the school year begins, many school aged children who stutter will be frustrated at not being able to communicate with their peers or teachers.
 Once children reach the age of 6, the occurrence of outgrowing stuttering is rare At this point, a more direct therapy approach needs to be applied to change stuttering and improve fluency.
 Many school aged children are discharged from speech therapy in school before they are able to effectively communicate and are still stuttering considerably.
 Children become very adept at hiding stuttering by avoiding feared words and not talking as much.
-This causes shame and embarrassment therefore often increasing stuttering.
-It is vital that speech therapy be sought out by a speech pathologist specializing in stuttering therapy.
-Remember, help is available for children and adults who stutter.
+Ask about our 8 week program to improve fluency.

 For more information, please contact Lori Melnitsky.
 Lori is a speech language pathologist (SLP) with expertise in stuttering.
 Overcoming a severe stuttering disorder has provided Lori with a unique insight into helping others overcome communication difficulties..
 Lori is Lidcombe trained and a graduate of fluency shaping therapy programs for school aged children and adults.
 Lori can be contacted at 516-776-0184 or via e-mail: Lori@allislandspeech.com